Visiting Hebron in the West Bank is as much about the importance of making your own informed decisions as it is about travelling to Palestine.

 We walked through houses and stairwells to reach the rooftops of local Palestinian properties to find Israeli checkpoints all around us, where armed soldiers took guard on rooftops and hillsides.
 We were told that Palestinian people are not allowed to lock their doors and that Israeli soldiers could come in at any time; that houses are taken by force since many Palestinians refuse to sell their properties for the millions of dollars offered by the settlers.
 Essentially, they are watched and controlled here at all times, not only with checkpoints but with 100 or more cameras – supervision in H1, which shouldn’t have any Israeli control at all.

-Some of us cried and some sat in silence full of anger after we had entered the mosque side of the Tomb of the Patriarchs (a place divided in two after a massacre in 1994 which saw a Jewish man open fire on Muslims on Ramadan) and watched Israeli military act disrespectfully.
+Some of us cried and some sat in a silence full of anger after we had entered the mosque side of the Tomb of the Patriarchs (a place divided in two after a massacre in 1994 which saw a Jewish man open fire on Muslims on Ramadan) and watched Israeli military act disrespectfully.
 Walking around with their shoes on and the women not covering their heads, many made smirking gestures and one even curtly told our Palestinian guide to leave the room we were in.

 These were not like the Israeli soldiers we had seen elsewhere and watching Leena break her heart over the whole situation proved that a whole different level of control and attitude exists here unlike that of anywhere else.
 I can only imagine how being posted in Hebron could send you crazy or make you devoid of all rational thought and feeling, although this is no excuse for the overarching agenda of the system deploying them here.

 Our time in H1 ended with having lunch with a Palestinian family, although by this point we were not in the highest of spirits.
-All we could do was watch the happiness of the children playing, hoping that one day things wouldn’t be so bad for them – they being the next generation who can make change.
+All we could do was watch the happiness of the children playing, hoping that one day things wouldn’t be so bad for them – they are the next generation who can make a change.

 We bid a sad farewell to our guides, feeling as if we had known them longer then just the few hours we spent with them and grateful that the insight here wasn’t full of extreme hatred and bias.